NOTICE TO EMPLOYEES

-Discrimination based on age, color, disability, national origin, race, genetic information, religion, Sex (Including pregnancy, sexual orientation, gender identity, and transgender status), or an act of reprisal is illegal.
-If you believe that you are a victim of unlawful discrimination based on the above-protected categories, you must contact an Equal Employment Opportunity (EEO) counselor within 45 days of the alleged discriminatory event before filing a formal complaint with the Agency.
-To contact an EEO Counselor, please call 301-688-1087.
+Discrimination based on age, color, disability, national origin, race, genetic information, religion, sex (including pregnancy, sexual orientation, gender identity, and transgender status), or and act of reprisal is illegal.
+If you believe that you are a victim of unlawful discrimination based on one of these protected categories, you must contact an Equal Employment Opportunity (EEO) counselor within 45 days of the alleged discriminatory event before filing a formal complaint with the Agency.
+To contact and EEO Counselor, please call 301-688-1087.

-The Equal Employment Opportunity Commission issued rules to implement the posting requirements set forth in Title III of the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (the No Fear Act), Pub.L.107-174.
-Pursuant to the No Fear Act, Federal agencies must post on their public website summary statistical data pertaining to complaints of employment discrimination filed by employees, former employees and applicants for employment under 29 C.F.R.
-Part 1614 (i.e., individual complaints, class complaints, and mixed-case complaints-but not mixed-case appeals that are filed with the U.S. Merit Systems Protection Board or grievances raising claims of employment discrimination filed under collective bargaining agreements).
+The Equal Employment Opportunity Commission issued rules to implement the posting requirements set forth in Title III of the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (the No FEAR Act), Pub.L.107-174.
+Pursuant to the No FEAR Act, Federal agencys must post on their public website summary statistical data pertaining to complaints of employment discrimination filed by employees and applicants for employment under 29 C.F.R Part 1614 (i.e., individual complaints, class complaints, and mixed case complaints-but not mixed-case appeals that are filed with the U.S. Merit Systems Protection Board or grievances raising claims of employment discrimination filed under collective bargaining agreements).

 Select Data Year